Skip to Content

 4. It helps you read your horse better.

-Training your horse creates a two-way relationship where you both learn how to understand one another.
+Training your horse creates a two-way relationship where you learn how to understand one another.
 Because you’ve established yourself as the leader, it becomes easy for you to read subtle cues from the animal and make changes to help with training.

 Picture of a man training a horse.